 Where to Fish

 Here is a secret.
 Big waters have big populations of walleyes.
 That is why there are limits.
 DNR has made adjustments to get a harvest quota that keeps the lake in balance.
 The bigger the lake is, by nature the fish become opportunistic.
 Walleyes are trying to find food.
-On a big lake you can see a drawn out all day bite.
+On a big lake you can see a drawn-out all-day bite.
 When can I catch walleyes all day?
 Not just 30 minutes at sunrise and sunset.
-Anything smaller then 10,000 acres will only have morning and night bites.
+Anything smaller than 10,000 acres will only have morning and night bites.

 Follow the masses.
 There is a reason why people are there.
 That is where the fish are.